Introduction

-The inclination towards a healthy lifestyle and wellbeing combined with monitoring and guidance with the help of tech gadgets has led to a surge in the demand for healthcare apps.
+The inclination towards a healthy lifestyle and wellbeing combined with monitoring also, guidance with the help of tech gadgets has led to a surge in the demand for healthcare apps.
 With the increase in demand, there is a race on the supply side – healthcare app providers to provide high-quality software coupled with the state-of-the-art user experience targeting simplicity and minimalistic design.

 Having said that, designing and developing a custom healthcare app is altogether a different ball game from the design and development process of traditional enterprise software.
-The right mix of the user, apt technology, interoperability with healthcare systems and deep understanding of the regulatory requirements formulates the perfect recipe for a successful healthcare software application.
+The right mix of the user, also apt technology, interoperability with healthcare systems and deep understanding of the regulatory requirements formulates the perfect recipe for a successful healthcare software application.

 According to a study, 80% healthcare app failed miserably after launch an alarming number to keep in mind while conceptualizing the solution.
-Don’t go by the rational of past success stories in other industry sectors and duplicating the effort and model in the healthcare sector as it is a tricky affair.
+In fact, don’t go by the rational of past success stories in other industry sectors and duplicating the effort and model in the healthcare sector as it is a tricky affair.
 With the perfect mix of the user, technology and regulatory requirements ensures a high-quality product, reduced cost in design and developments, a higher adoption and success rate with the end customer, and improved efficiencies in case of institutional or industrial non-customer-based healthcare software solution.
 Here we discuss in detail the know-how of user, technology and regulations from a design and development perspective.

-Typical user for a healthcare application is patient and healthcare practitioners – Doctors, Nurse, Medical Administration, and Clinician.
+Typical user for a healthcare application is patient and healthcare practitioners – Doctors, Nurse, also Medical Administration, and Clinician.
 It is very important to know these set of users in and out.
-As there are multiple users often, sorting and bucketing these users into a homogenous group is a smart move.
-The entire idea and concept of the healthcare app should be focused around these users and their requirements from such health applications.
+In fact, as there are multiple users often, sorting and bucketing these users into a homogenous group is a smart move.
+Moreover, the entire idea and concept of the healthcare app should be focused around these users and their requirements from such health applications.
 In fact, such users should be considered as end customers and techniques such as customer journey mapping and customer personas should be applied to know your customer.

-Customer journey maps are a visual representation of customer experience right from the starting point of customer contact with your business to a long-term relationship.
+Customer journey maps are a visual representation of customer experience also, right from the starting point of customer contact with your business to a long-term relationship.

 Whereas customer persona helps you define the key traits, habits and patterns of your target audience.
 It gives you an insight into what the customers are thinking and doing as they weigh for options that address the problem they want to solve.